psake/PowerShellBuild/README.md

 Using these shared tasks reduces the boilerplate scaffolding needed in most PowerShell module projects and help enforce a consistent module structure.
 This consistency ultimately helps the community in building high-quality PowerShell modules.

+> psake version `4.8.0` or greater is required to make use of shared psake tasks.

 <p align="center">
     <img src="media/psaketaskmodule-256x256.png" alt="Logo">
 </p>